-Arizona’s Family delivers more than 100 hours of live news a week over the air on CBS 5 (KPHO) and 3TV (KTVK).
+Arizona’s Family delivers more than 100 hours of live news a week between CBS 5 and 3TV in Phoenix.

-If you’re not in front of your TV, no worries.
-We’ve got you covered.
-The suite of azfamily news apps keeps you on top of all the latest news alerts, updates and live newscasts straight to your mobile or streaming device, 24/7.
+If you’re not in front of your TV, we’ve got you covered.
+The suite of azfamily news apps keeps you on top of all the latest news alerts, updates, and live newscasts straight to your mobile or streaming device, 24/7.

 Rich History, Brighter Future

 And when Arizonans have a problem, they go to On Your Side to help them get answers and solutions.
-Gary Harper, Susan Campbell and the On Your Side team aren’t afraid to ask the tough questions to get justice for Arizonans who have been wronged.
+The On Your Side team isn’t afraid to ask the tough questions to get justice for Arizonans who have been wronged.